 These campaigns are being widely spread through chat platforms such as Sharechat as well.

 On clicking the link, the page is redirected to an ad-hosted campaign which is not connected with Axis Bank FASTag services.
 And visiting these malicious links makes the visitor’s device vulnerable to malicious software, such as adware or other PUPs (Potentially Unwanted Programs).
 This, in turn, creates a backdoor to all vital information on the device and helps scammers fund other malicious campaigns they run.

 Moreover, on analysing the details of the page through Virus Total, it was found to be listed as spam.

 Ad campaigns on other sites

 We spotted ad campaigns on other unrelated websites such as a music download service.
 Through which unwary users can be clickjacked to phishing sites.

 Surface web sites

 The official way to buy FASTags is via NPCI , authorized banking partners such as ICICI or HDFC, wallet partners such as UPI Airtel Payments, or authorized vendors.
-Yet there are similar looking domains, registered to individuals, that are masquerading as official vendors of FASTag.
+Yet there are similar-looking domains, registered to individuals, that may be is masquerading as official vendors of FASTag.

 http://fastag.app/ and http://fastag.in